stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

    be detected with static analysis of the call graph, and will be rejected by the network.

+The language described here only allows for eager binding of smart contract function calls-- this makes static analysis easier, and eliminates the potential for reentrancy bugs.
 A key benefit of the static analyzability of this smart contracting language is that _all_ functions that can possibly be called from a given transaction can be known _a priori_ so that a user can be warned about all side effects before signing a transaction.

 ## Principals and Owner Verification